-If you only did a bit of kneading before trying to get the dough to rise, then you likely made an error.
+If you only did a bit of kneading before trying to get the dough to rise, you likely made an error.
 You might wish to try kneading the dough more so that you can get better results.

 Many recipes will give you information about how long you should knead the dough.
-If you don’t have that information, then you might be able to get some specifics by looking up information on the type of bread that you’re trying to make.
+If you don’t have that information, you might be able to get some specifics by looking up information on the type of bread that you’re trying to make.

 4 – Old Yeast or Baking Powder

 Another thing that you need to consider is how old the yeast or baking powder that you’re using is.
-If you use yeast or baking powder that is too old, then you might not get good results.
+If you use yeast or baking powder that is too old, you might not get good results.

 Did you buy the baking powder that you’re trying to use a very long time ago?
 Is your yeast from a date in the past that you can’t even recall at this point?

 Avoid using old yeast and old baking powder when you want your bread to turn out how it should.
-If you use better yeast and baking powder, then you will get much better results.

 5 – Temperature Issues